CogDisResLab/KRSA_App/README.md

 interval.
-The number of times a kinase is mapped to h (the differentially phosphorylated peptides) is also determined, and comparison of this kinase count to the mean kinase count from sampling allows us to determine differential kinase activity through a Z-score &gt; 2 (alpha-level = 0.025).
+The number of times a kinase is mapped to h (the differentially phosphorylated peptides) is also determined, and comparison of this kinase count to the mean kinase count from sampling allows us to determine differential kinase activity through a Z-score \> 2 (alpha-level = 0.025).

 Results of the above calculations are provided in tabular form (Step4:
 Results), sorted in decreasing order by Z-score.
 Kinases appearing at